Connect with a certified trainer for free

 Trigger Finger Causes, Symptoms & Treatment Options

-Trigger Finger Hero Image 2
+Trigger Finger Hero Image

 What causes Trigger Finger?

-• Racket sports (tennis, racket ball, squash)
+• Racket sports (tennis, racquetball, squash) require repeated gripping and wrist motion

 Symptoms